Visit our knowledge base to learn more or get in touch with support.

-There are 12 different particle types.
+Particle Type pop-up: Selects from the several different particle types available.
 See the Particle Type page.

-Controls the amount of feather or softness for the spheroid-shaped Particle Types: Sphere, Glow Sphere, Cloudlet and Streaklet.
+Sphere Feather: Controls the amount of feather or softness for the spheroid-shaped Particle Types: Sphere, Glow Sphere, Cloudletrant and Streaklet.
 This parameter changes its name based on the Particle Type that is chosen, like Streaklet Feather when the Streaklet type is active.
 It is grayed out for the other Particle Types.

 A value of 0 will set no softness and the sphere will appear distinct.
 Low values give the look of sharp circles.
 High values give a more organic, smooth look.
 A value of 100 will cause the spheres to soften and blend into the surrounding particles.

 Top to bottom, Sphere Feather at 0 and 100.
 Particle Type is Sphere.

 Texture group: The Texture group controls the custom layer, or 'texture', used for custom particles.
 Active when the Particle Type is Sprite or Texture Polygon.
 Go to Texture group